keyboard_arrow_up

 Ultrasonic Flow Meters

 Use sound to determine flow rate.
-Both Doppler Effect meters and time-of-flight meters are different variations of this type.
+Both Doppler Effect meters and time-of-flight meters are variations of this type.

 Variable Area Flow Meters